Elvito-AI-Tools/media-master-api/README.md

 ## Why use this API?

-It saves your time and money by using our API to generate long-form videos, audio and more, with few simple API call you can generate high-quality media content.
+1. It saves your time and money by using our API to generate long-form videos, audio and more, with few simple API calls you can generate high-quality media content.

-Replace expensive services like JSON2Video, Creatomate, etc. with this API to generate high-quality media content.
+2. Replace expensive services like JSON2Video, Creatomate, etc. with this API to generate high-quality media content.

 ## Features

-- Image to video conversion with audio and captions
+- Image-to-video conversion with audio and captions
-- Text to speech conversion using Kokoro TTS (via external service)
+- Text-to-speech conversion using Kokoro TTS
 - Media transcription using Whisper
 - Videos concatenation
 - Secure storage of generated media in AWS S3